azat-co/you-dont-know-node/README.md

 ![inline](images/non-blocking.png)

-^This allows to process other tasks while IO-call not finished like this ^Nginx vs. Apach
+^This allows processing other tasks while IO calls are unfinished like this ^Nginx vs. Apache
 ^Blocking I/O is expensive!

 ---